erimkorkmaz/Moviegram/README.md

 ### - Why you have selected that software architecture?

 Moviegram uses the Android MVVM architecture.
-In order to support both orientation of this project, prevent possible memory leaks or weird behaviors, the lifecycle awareness is very needed.
+To promote both of this project's orientations and avoid possible memory leaks or strange behaviors, the knowledge of the lifecycle is very necessary.
 The ViewModel component takes care of that responsibility via its lifecycle owner(Activities or Fragments).

 ### - What would you change if you had more time?